tobek/laminae/notes.md

 - <gpt>The ruins of an ancient civilization.
 The inhabitants share their ancestors’ obsession with perfecting a single simulation of a city, endlessly adapting it to reflect new scientific, cultural, and social insights.</gpt>
 - "a nice dualism: those who are afraid, and those who are not. the fearful ones are prey. they hate life because they could be eaten at any time, they are disgusted with material reality and their bodies because of their impermanence. the unafraid embrace matter and love their bodies, capable of the magical feat of integrating the prey's matter. there is no higher honor and no better statement of love for life than to absorb another being. some may call this hate, but it may be love. these are the ground rules of reality. you can always change sides" - https://twitter.com/wildbuddhini/status/1463392393978335239 (maybe LEC)
 - interaction with cardinals? "person with taste can observe things going on around them and identify points of interest. by doing this, they make the reality they inhabit more interesting. you can create real value this way. it has an emotional impact on people. you might use words, or photographs, whatever. you could maybe think of this as being a "beauty-worker". you create beauty by identifying it, contemplating it, understanding it, accentuating it .if a shaman is a meaning-worker, maybe an artist is a beauty-worker. or a certain subset of artists" - https://twitter.com/visakanv/status/1464230021254377475 LEC?
-- "new identity idea: asane (as opposed to insane). not crazy, just renouncing and revoking sanity Relieved face" https://twitter.com/sonyasupposedly/status/1463771414830325761
+- "new identity idea: asane (as opposed to insane). not crazy, just renouncing and revoking sanity Relieved face" https://twitter.com/sonyasupposedly/status/1463771414830325761 (CNC maybe)
 - Audience independent utterance - the idealization of
 - Emotional etc content of micro actions?
 (NGP?)
 - "a massive chunk of the things that alarm suburbanites about being in an urban environment are solved in totality by adopting the city dweller's habit of simply declining to perceive things that are none of your fucking business" https://twitter.com/cakesandcourage/status/1462919432330752006 - somewhere where this flows naturally, maybe LEP?
 - some place where you can peer through the looking glass of "what if" moments in your own life.
 CNC?
-CGC? eh
+CGC?
+CNP? eh
 - caste systems (LND?
 LEC LEP) mentioned in LEC and in TOC but doesn't have to be major there
     + signaled by fashion and/or mannerisms
         * Clothing covered with writing/scrolls that catalog some thing ("worn scrolls.jpg")